 What Can I Expect After RLE Surgery?

-After RLE surgery, many patients experience improved eyesight immediately.
-You may experience seeing brighter colors and more vivid vision.
+After RLE surgery, many patients experience immediate improvement in vision.
+You may experience seeing brighter colors and a more vivid vision.

-For some, vision may be blurry at first, while your eye heals and adjusts.
-It’s normal to feel mild discomfort or an itchy eye up to a couple of days after surgery, but you should avoid pushing or rubbing on your eye.
-Your eye doctor may have you wear a protective shield or eye patch the day of the surgery and possibly a few days after as you recover.
+For some, vision may be blurry at first while your eye heals and adjusts.
+It’s normal to feel mild discomfort or an itchy eye for a couple of days after surgery, but you should avoid pushing or rubbing your eye.
+Your eye doctor may have you wear a protective shield or eye patch on the day of surgery and possibly for a few days after as you recover.

 You may be prescribed eye drops or medication to prevent infection and control eye pressure.
 Within a few days, your discomfort should disappear.